cnoronha843/cnoronha843/README.md

 SQLSever, use the EF Core and JPA / Hibernate</h3>

-- 🔭 I’m currently working on [Lojas Leader]
+- 🔭 I’m currently working on [PremierSoft]

 <p align="left">